 Image two is of Alison Skilbeck in the Power Behind the Crone.
 She is just to the right hand side of the photograph.
 She has her arms folded and looks like she is saying something very firmly.
 She wears a brown scarf and has shoulder-length brown hair.

 Image three is of Sara Juli’s Tense Vagina, courtesy of Grant Halverson.
 Juli stands on stage on one leg, her other leg is raised into the air in front of her and her arms and head are thrown back.
 She is wearing a full-skirted dress with a lit-up apron.
 Behind her is a dollhouse and above her head are many household objects like lamps suspended in the air.

 Image four is of five members of the cast of Dr Carnesky’s Incredible Bleeding Woman.
 All five stare intently at the camera with their arms held out in front of them.
 They have dark eye makeup, red lips and jewel-coloured opulent clothes.

-Image five is a 1970s-style photograph of Heather Litteer in Lemonade.
+Image five (and the feature image) is a 1970s-style photograph of Heather Litteer in Lemonade.
 She is dressed in a high-necked puff-sleeved blue satin dress and her hair is blown back in the style of Farrah Fawcett.
 She holds a glass with a clear liquid and a few slices of lemon in it.
 She looks directly at the camera with her mouth slightly open.

 Image six is from the television adaptation of Eggs Collective Get A Round, credit Neil Sherwood.
 Three women stand at a bar.
 They each have ridiculous marks on their faces in marker pen: blacked out teeth, comedy eyebrows and moustaches, one has a small cock drawn on her forehead.
 They are wearing sparkling gold dresses and are smiling at each other as if they are old friends.